Debate turns contentious; Trump won’t say whether he’ll accept election results

 Allegations of sexual improprieties

-Trump insisted that the women who came forward with allegations told “lies and fictions.”
+Trump said the women who’d come forward with allegations had told “lies and fictions.”

 “Donald thinks that belittling women makes him bigger,” Clinton said, adding that “he never apologizes or says he’s sorry for anything.”